greta-dev/greta/README.md

 ### How fast is it?

 For small to medium size (a few hundred data points) problems, Stan will probably be faster than greta.
-Where the model involves thousands of datapoints and large linear algebra operations (e.g. multiplication of big matrices), greta is likely to be faster than STAN.
+Where the model involves thousands of datapoints or multiplication of large matrices, greta is likely to be faster than STAN.
 That's because TensorFlow is heavily optimised for linear algebra operations.

-For example, while the code above takes around 60 seconds to run with the 150-row iris data, if you run the same model and sampler on a dataset of 15,000 rows, it still only takes around 65 seconds.
+For example, the example code above takes around 60 seconds to run on my laptop for the 150-row iris data.
+If you run the same model and sampler on a dataset of 15,000 rows, it still only takes around 65 seconds.
 That's not bad.
 Not bad at all.

-Those numbers are on a laptop.
-Since TensorFlow can be run across large numbers of CPUs, or on GPUs, greta models can be made to scale to massive datasets.
-When greta is a bit more mature, I'll put together some benchmarks to give a clearer idea of how it compares with other modelling software.
+Since TensorFlow can be run across multiple CPUs, or on GPUs, greta models can be made to scale to massive datasets.
+I'll add some benchmarks soon to give a clearer idea of how greta compares with other MCMC software.

 ![](README_files/figure-markdown_github/banner_4-1.png)